serdaroquai/practise/design.md

   * Hard to evict affected queries when a table column changes.
 * Redis
   * TODO performance benchmark (hundreds of thousands of reads?)

+### CAP
+  * Single RDBMS, no network therefore no partition.
+You get both C,A
+  * Any distributed system with network involved, P is there so either C or A.